connctd/docs/docs/content/units.md

 }
 ```

-On the right hand side you can see an exemplary unit.
-We also offer a [unit json schema](https://github.com/connctd/future-platform/blob/master/domain/unit-schema.json) which allows json object validation.

 The unit **type** helps to interprete the meaning of a unit.
 It is meant to be kept very generic like "ROOM" OR "BUILDING" instead of using too meaningful types like "BATHROOM".
 If your app requires more information about a unit it is a good way to describe them within the **properties**.
 Those properties can hold arbitrary information since json objects can be passed.
 Even json ld is allowed to semantically enrich them.
 A json ld processor takes care of object validation.

 The values of the properties **parents**, **children**, **subjects** and **things** are lists holding references to other resources.